 Please note: the questions relate to SOLO's services and support.
 For more general information about remote research, please visit the University website Remote Research.

 The SOLO desk is only open to pick up AV resources to a very limited extent.
 Please contact Michel Sjollema to make a pick-up appointment.
-Collection of lab supplies and lab equipment is not possible.

-More research software is available for working at home during the COVID-19 Closure.
+More research software is available for working at home during the COVID-19 closure.
 Although you cannot perform all of your research right now, you (or your students) can analyse data, or prepare new experiments using the underneath software.

 • All Leiden University FSW researchers and students can make use of this software and licenses.
 You are not allowed to share this with colleagues or students outside our faculty.
 If needed they have to arrange it themselves with the several companies.